MBernAca/PecubeGUI_Doc/docs/source/installation.rst

 Windows
 -----------

-After downloading the PecubeGUI_installer.exe file, clicking on it will show an installation process.
+After downloading the PecubeGUI_installer.exe file, clicking on it will start an installation process.
 You just have to follow the instructions and PecubeGUI will be installed on your local machine.

 .. important::